Pseudoexpertise/Math-Odyssey-II/README.md

 ## What is this?

-This is the second Math Odyssey, an inofficial math competition for students from middle school to high school.\
+This is the second Math Odyssey, an unofficial math competition for students from middle school to high school.\
-The concept of the competition is still in developement.
+The concept of the competition is still in development.
 Thus, this year is very different from its [predecessor](https://www.overleaf.com/read/jdttxtdrgpdk#da9747).\
 This time, all problems are meant to only be solvable through trial and error.
-The problems require a degree of creativity and a load of work that are not recommended to be satisfied by a single person.\
+The problems require a degree of creativity and a load of work that is not recommended to be satisfied by a single person.\
-The competition is meant to challenge your creativity, intutition, endurance and problem solving skills.
+The competition is meant to challenge your creativity, intuition, endurance and problem-solving skills.

 ## Who is behind this?